wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

    # create a whitespace tokenizer
    ws_tok = sm.WhitespaceTokenizer()

-By default, all tokenizers return a bag of tokens.
-You can use the **return_set** parameter to specify if the tokenizer should return a set or bag of tokens.
-Few examples are shown below:
+The following examples create tokenizer objects where the flag return_set is set to True.
+Thus these tokenizers will tokenize a string into a set of tokens.

 .. ipython:: python

-   # create an alphabetical tokenizer, which returns a set of tokens
+   # create an alphabetical tokenizer that returns a set of tokens
    alphabet_tok_set = sm.AlphabeticTokenizer(return_set=True)

-   # create a whitespace tokenizer, which returns a set of tokens
+   # create a whitespace tokenizer that returns a set of tokens
    ws_tok_set = sm.WhitespaceTokenizer(return_set=True)

-   # create a qgram tokenizer using q=3, which returns a set of tokens
+   # create a qgram tokenizer with q=3 that returns a set of tokens
    qg3_tok_set = sm.QgramTokenizer(qval=3, return_set=True)

-All tokenizers have a **tokenize** method which tokenizes a given input string into a set or bag of tokens (depending on whether the flag return_set is True or False):
+All tokenizers have a **tokenize** method which tokenizes a given input string into a set or bag of tokens (depending on whether the flag return_set is True or False), as these examples illustrate:

 .. ipython:: python